 - Cut a slit in the tortilla, starting from the center, down.

-- Eye the four quarters of the tortilla and start with the left hand quarter, going clock wise, with the scrabled eggs.
+- Eye the four quarters of the tortilla and start with the left-hand quarter, going clockwise, with the scrambled eggs.
 Continue with the avocado, sausage and finish with the olives.

 - You can add the lettuce with the olives and eat it fresh.
 OR